Irene Naa Torshie Addo

 Irene Naa Torshie Addo (born 30 September 1970) is a Ghanaian politician and lawyer, former Deputy Minister of Foreign Affairs and a Member of Parliament for Tema West Constituency.

 Early life

 Irene Naa Torshie Addo was born in Osu, Accra, on 30 September 1970.

 Education

 She is a lawyer by profession and earned an LLM (Gender and Development Studies) from the University of Warwick in 1999.

+Irene Naa Torshie Addo read law in the University of Ghana – Legon.
+She was called to the Ghana Bar in 1996.

 Career

 As a member of the New Patriotic Party, she became Member of the Ghana Parliament for Tema West during the 2008 elections and assumed office on 7 January 2009 to 6 January 2017 after losing the New Patriotic Party's primaries to Carlos Ahenkorah in 2015.